carlasouza/puppet-virt/README.rst

       os_variant      => solaris | debian | ubuntu | ...,  # The OS distribution (there's 37 types)

   # Virtualization parameters
-      provider        => libvirt, # For now, only libvirt is available virt_type       => kvm | xen-fullyvirt | xen-paravirt  # for libvirt provider, this field is mandatory
+      virt_type       => kvm | xen-fullyvirt | xen-paravirt  # for libvirt provider, this field is mandatory

   # Network configuration